henry2004y/KeyNotes/contents/radiationbelt.md

 \end{aligned}
 $$ {#eq:fokker_planck_nocrossterm}

 The first three terms on the right-hand side represent pitch angle, energy, and radial diffusion, respectively.
 The final term accounts for losses to the atmosphere.
 Pitch angle diffusion has contributions from wave-particle interactions and Coulomb collisions with the atmosphere, though the latter are only significant inside the loss cone.
 Energy diffusion is due to wave-particle interactions and radial diffusion to interactions with large-scale fluctuations in the Earth's magnetic and electric fields.
 The diffusion coefficients are based on statistical wave models derived from data.
+Depending on the choice of the diffusion coefficients, the Fokker-Planck equation can be linear, quasi-linear, or nonlinear.

+Let us make our lives even simpler by considering only the radial diffusion and loss term.
+The quasi-linear assumptions are:

+* Broadband wave spectrum (with random phase), typically assumed as a Gaussian centered around a single dominant mode
+* Low amplitude fluctuations (no nonlinear interactions)
+* "Resonance limit" (linear growth rate of instabilities goes to 0)
+* ULF wave-particle interactions lumped into the diffusion coefficient

+Even when quasi-linear theory works fine, there are multiple sources of uncertainties in the radial diffusion coefficient:

+* Background magnetic field model
+* Bounce + drift average eliminates MLT dependence
+* Azimuthal wave structure (i.e. power distribution over mode numbers)

+Given the limited observation data, we want to estimate the unknown parameters $D_{LL}, \tau_L$.
+This is called an _inverse problem_.
+In 2000, Brautigam and Albert proposed a dependence of the radial diffusion coefficent on $K_p$ and L:

+$$
+D_{LL} \approx 10^{-0.506 K_p(t) - 9.325}L^10
+$$

+The standard statistical approach is to apply a Bayesian parameter estimation, where we are looking for a distribution of parameters and correcting results based on new observations.
+However, it is difficult to apply in high dimensions, which typically requires the Markov-chain Monte Carlo (MCMC) approach.
+For example, our assumption is that the parameters can be written in the following forms:

+$$
+\begin{aligned}
+D_{LL}(L, t) &= 10^(a K_p(t) + b)L^c \\
+\tau_L(L, t) &= \left\{
+\begin{array}{lr}
+(a_0 + a_1 L + a_2 L^2) / K_p(t) & \text{for } L\le L_{pp} \\ a_3 / K_p(t) & \text{for } L > L_{pp}
+\end{array}
+\right.
+\end{aligned}
+$$

+where $L_{pp}$ is the plasmapause location, which can be estimated with some approximations.
+We introduce a bunch of random variables, and the posterior distributions of these variables after MCMC give us the best fits.

+A new trend is to [use physics-informed machine learning to learn the coefficients](https://youtu.be/5C913ApaxUY).
+First we may need to constrain the forms of the coefficients to avoid an ill-posed inverse problem.
+Let the physical loss term be described by a drift coefficient $C$:

+$$
+\frac{\partial f}{\partial t} = L^2 \frac{\partial}{\partial L}\bigg\rvert_{\mu,J}\left( \frac{D_{LL}}{L^2}\frac{\partial f}{\partial L}\bigg\rvert_{\mu,J} \right) - \frac{\partial Cf}{\partial L}
+$$

+The job of _Physical-Informed Neural Network_ (PINN) is to deduce the optimal $D_{LL}$ and $C$ based on statistics by embedding the expected form of the equation into the loss term in the neural network.
+As this is statistics, we can build and test any kind of relations between variables without physical interpretation, which has been critizised a lot.
+For example, one may ask how you can let the phase space distribution $f$ depend only on $t$ and $L$?
+The information is incomplete from a physics point of view, but datawise it may just "work", in the sense that neural network is essentially a _universal high-dimensional function approximator_.

 ### Coupling physical processes at different time scales